smlx/piv-agent/README.md

 ### Prefer the SSH keys on the hardware token

-`piv-agent` supports loading SSH keys from disk.
+`ssh` will offer keyfiles it finds on disk _before_ those from the agent.
-However to prefer the keys on the hardware token (to present these to the server first) it must be configured in SSH config.
+This is a problem because `piv-agent` is designed to offer keys from the hardware token first, and only fall back to local keyfiles if token keys are refused.

-To do this, copy the public key to e.g. `~/.ssh/id_pivTouchCached.pub`, and add this line to your SSH config:
+To get `ssh` to ignore local keyfiles and only talk to `piv-agent`, add this line to your `ssh_config`.

 ```
-IdentityFile ~/.ssh/id_pivTouchCached
+IdentityFile /dev/null
 ```

 ### PIN / Passphrase caching